Nuffield Australia 2016 Scholar

 “Low-tech structures usually consist of polytunnels or a simple shade-cloth with minimal ventilation and heating.
 Companies like Tecnova in Spain develop innovative and cost-effective coverings with better lifespan, light penetration and anti-condensation.
 Greenhouses considered mid to high tech are characterised by more advanced computer systems such as automation screens, ventilation and heating systems.
 At the top end, glasshouses offer complete climate control and protection from the natural elements."

 The protected cropping industry is the fastest growing food production sector in Australia, with high-tech greenhouse delivering returns of up to 25 per cent.

-Ms Rigby’s research report, released today, provides a comprehensive analysis of protected cropping, as well as an insight into forest farming, a form of agroforestry practice that combines trees with crops and/or livestock in the same plot.
+Ms Rigby’s research report provides a comprehensive analysis of protected cropping, as well as an insight into forest farming, a form of agroforestry practice that combines trees with crops and/or livestock in the same plot.

 “As a zero-tech form of protected cropping, forest farming provides a suite of benefits including the maintenance of forest integrity, improved soil quality and increased biodiversity.
 In particular, forest farming could be very useful for developing countries, which will make up around 80 per cent of the world’s future growth in years to come.”